thomascjohnson/test-actions/.github/ISSUE_TEMPLATE/package-request.md

 ---
 name: Package Request
 about: Request to add a package to the repository
-title: ''
+title: Package Request
 labels: package-request
 assignees: ''

 ---

-Packages: comma-separated package names here
-Repository: cloud.r-project.org
+Package: comma-separated package names, links to tar.gz files (most end in .tar.gz) and/or zip archives (must end in .zip) here